redhatci/ansible-collection-redhatci-ocp/roles/efi_boot_mgr/README.md

 Remove the non-active UEFI boot entries from OCP nodes.

+> IMPORTANT: This role removes permantently UEFI boot entries, use it with care.

 ## Requirements

 A valid *KUBECONFIG* env variable pointing to a kubeconfig file.